AmanAmazing/bigpeepee/README.md

 I tried to make the system semi flexible :) just realised the smiley face looks bloody wonky in the font on vim (use vim btw).
 TODO!
 Need to add a total price section in the purchase_orders table TODO!
 Need to add notification section to the database init file

+## Code layout
+The `main.go` file is only for setting up the paths and linking the application together.
+The `database` module initilises the database connection.
+The `auth` module initilises the JWT auth and also has middleware for the routes based on user level (user, manager, admin etc.)
+The `routes` module contains the routing logic.
+The `services` module deals with all the business logic